apacheignite/documentation/clustering/aws-deployment.md

 The Apache Ignite AMI (Amazon Machine Image) allows you to set up a simple Apache Ignite cluster using the Amazon Web Services EC2 Management Console.
-Installing via the AMI allows you to quickly deploy a Apache Ignite cluster.
+Installing via the AMI allows you to quickly deploy an Apache Ignite cluster.
 [block:api-header]
 {
   "type": "basic",
   "title": "Amazon EC2 Deployment"
 }
 [/block]
-1. Choose the required region and click on link in table below.
+1. Choose the required region and click on the link in the table below [block:parameters]
-[block:parameters]
 {
   "data": {